LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 \end{bmatrix}
 $$

-A problem with this encoding is that it is dependent on the parameter $n_{max}$, which fixes the sequence length.
+A problem with this encoding is that it is dependent on the parameter $n_{max}$ which fixes the sequence length.
 Instead the authors propose a more convoluted solution but one that can be easily scaled to any sequence length:

 $$